 However, I still do many things that are environmentally responsible.

-I use reusable grocery bags (hello, ALDI!), clean with microfiber cloths, I still use cloth diapers, I shop used for 75% of the things I acquire, I conserve water and energy, wash laundry in cold and even take cool showers.
-And I hang laundry occasionally – particularly last week, when my dryer was broke.
+I use reusable grocery bags (hello, ALDI!), clean with microfiber cloths, I still use cloth diapers, I shop used for most of the things I acquire, I trash pick treasures, I conserve water and energy, wash laundry in cold and even take cool showers.
+And I hang laundry occasionally – particularly last week, when my dryer was broken.
+I recycle.
+I eat a lot of beans and take my reusable water and coffee mug with me everywhere.

 What’s all this crunchy talk have to do with frugality?

 Last summer I went on a fiscal freeze and spent as little money as possible.
-While I did manage to sock away a good deal of money into savings for our upcoming home purchase and put some money into Stash for investments (love this app, I’m already earning dividends!), I also learning something about myself:
+While I did manage to sock away a good deal of money into savings for our upcoming home purchase and put some money into my investments, I also learning something about myself:

 I’m happiest when I stay in the sweet spot between frugality and environmentalism.

 I drew this diagram that illustrates this.
 (Apologies for the greasy spots, there is no place I can put down a piece of paper in my home where this won’t happen.
-I have a lot of husbands and children.)
+I have a lot of people living here.)

-Others are environmentally friendly but not particularly frugal.
-Paying extra for the safer toothpaste.
 Shopping for the highest-quality clothing because it will last for decades.
 Installing solar panels on your roof.
-Eating organic food.
+Eating organic vegetables and buying meat from a farmer.

-I snagged free-after-coupons-and-deals shampoo last summer, but the plastic-y perfume smell coming off of my daughters’ heads is making me sick.
+I snagged a free-after-coupons-and-deals shampoo last summer, but the plastic-y perfume-y smell coming off of my daughters’ heads is making me feel sick.
 I regret that purchase.
-It would have made me happier to spend a little more for paraben-and-phthalate-free shampoo.
+It would have made me happier to spend a little more for shampoo without all that fragrance.

 I know this, but I forgot temporarily.

 Staying in my sweet spot of frugality and environmentalism means I just might go back to making some homemade products.
 At least, the ones that actually work!
 (I’m talking to you, homemade laundry detergent.)
-It also means buying natural skin care products from companies like Grove, who has really great prices and seasonal discounts.
+It also means paying a bit more for better quality stuff that will last longer.

 What’s your crunchy/soggy sweet spot?
 Have you gotten more, or less crunchy over the years?